tomsoutherland/vbm.py/README.md

 INSTALL

-The easiest way to install the program is to create a directory for the project then run "git clone https://github.com/tomsoutherland/vbm.py.git" inside the target directory.
+The easiest way to install the program is to create a directory for the project then run <pre>git clone https://github.com/tomsoutherland/vbm.py.git</pre> inside the target directory.

 You will need to configure the variables in vbm.ini to reflect your environment.